Where Should You Keep Your Estate Planning Documents?

 The most logical place for your estate planning documents is in your home or office, but make sure the spot is protected from fire and floods.
 A fire and water-proof safe would be ideal, but if you do decide to use a safe, make sure someone you know and trust has the lock combination.

 At a minimum, keep the documents on a high shelf.
 It's not uncommon for people to lose their original documents because they were stored on the bottom shelf of a bookcase and destroyed in a storm.

 Resist the temptation to "hide" your will.
 People have been known to place their estate planning documents under mattresses, inside books, and even wrapped in plastic in the refrigerator.
 If no one can find your will during your lifetime, it's not likely they're going to be able to do so after your death either.
 If you don't want anyone to see it, move it off the premises.
 You have two more options for doing this.

 Store Your Will With Your Estate Planning Attorney

 Your attorney's office is the safest place for your will or other estate planning documents.
-At the very least, he should retain signed copies of all paperwork relating to your estate.
-If the originals are accidentally destroyed, he can easily recreate them from his copies and have everything resigned.
+At the very least, they should retain signed copies of all paperwork relating to your estate.
+If the originals are accidentally destroyed, your attorney can easily recreate them from copies and have everything resigned.

 You might also place your will with the executor or personal representative you named in the document to settle your estate.
 This person will have the most immediate need to locate it after your death.
-Ideally, you've already talked with her so you know she's willing to take on the job.
-If she dies before you do, you would have to amend your will anyway.
-If everything goes as planned, she'll have the will at her fingertips.
+Ideally, you've already talked with them so you know they're willing to take on the job.
+If they die before you do, you would have to amend your will anyway.
+If everything goes as planned, they'll have the will at her fingertips when the time comes.

 If you've formed a revocable living trust, the person you've named as your successor trustee can hold on to the paperwork for you.